glankk/gz/USAGE.md

     the Virtual Console.
 The WAD patcher remaps the D-Pad to be functional again, and maps C-Stick Down to L on the Virtual Console to provide access to the utility menu.
--   Disk features rely on the presence of the ED64 which does not exist on the Wii, and are therefore unavailable.
 -   The scene explorer has graphical glitches due to poor emulation.
--   The reset command is not emulated correctly and has been removed.
--   The timer function is not emulated correctly and has been removed.

 ## 4 Issues with savestates